ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * [Strategy](#strategy)
 * [State](#state)
 * [Template Method](#template-method)
+* [Interpreter] (#interpreter)

+Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
+They describe not just patterns of objects or classes but also the patterns of communication between them.
+Behavioral patterns characterize complex control flow that's difficult to follow at run-time.
+They shift the focus awau from flow of cntrol to let you concentrate just on the way objects are interconnected.

 # Chain of Responsibility
 ---
 ## Bullet Points
+* Use the Chain of Responsibility when:
+	* more than one object may handle a request, and the handler isn't known a priori.
+The handler should be ascertained automatically.
+	* you want to issue a request to one of several objects without specifying the receiver explicitly.
+	* the set of objects that can handle a request should be specified dynamically.
+* Decouples the sender of the request and its receivers.
+* Simplifies your objects because it doesn't have to know the chain's structure and keep direct references to its members.
+* Allows you to add or remove responsibilities dynamically by changing the members or order of the chain.
+* Commonly used in windows systems to handle events like mouse clicks and keyboard events.
+* Execution of the request isn't guaranteed; it may fall off the end of the chain if no object handles it.(this can be an advantage or disadvantage)
+* Can be hard to observe the runtime characteristics and debug.

 ### Real world example
 > For example, you have three payment methods (`A`, `B` and `C`) setup in your account; each having a different amount in it. `A` has 100 USD, `B` has 300 USD and `C` having 1000 USD and the preference for payments is chosen as `A` then `B` then `C`.
 You try to purchase something that is worth 210 USD.
 Using Chain of Responsibility, first of all account `A` will be checked if it can make the purchase, if yes purchase will be made and the chain will be broken.
 If not, request will move forward to account `B` checking for amount if yes chain will be broken otherwise the request will keep forwarding till it finds the suitable handler.
 Here `A`, `B` and `C` are links of the chain and the whole phenomenon is Chain of Responsibility.